80s Makeup Looks: Trends of a Glam Decade

 An 80s Merle Norman Studio ad celebrating the transformative power of subtle, sun-kissed makeup.
 Photo Credit: FGR Scan

 It’s no surprise that this trend is experiencing a revival.
-Today’s beauty lovers are drawn to the allure of a bronzed goddess look, and the era’s vibrant, sun-inspired makeup trends are perfect for recreating this radiant aesthetic.
+Today’s beauty lovers are drawn to the allure of a bronzed goddess look, and the era’s vibrant, sun-inspired makeup trends are perfect for recreating the radiant aesthetic.

 Neon Everything